James Franco admits sleeping with students from his acting school

 But payments were eventually made to Ms Tither-Kaplan and Ms Gaal, as well as other students who filed complaints.

-In excerpts from the podcast made public on Wednesday, Franco, 43, said he had been in recovery from sex addiction since 2016 and had "been doing a lot of work" after the allegations against him "and changing who I was".
+In excerpts from the podcast made public on Wednesday, Franco said he had been in recovery from sex addiction since 2016 and had "been doing a lot of work" after the allegations against him "and changing who I was".

 "I suppose at the time, my thinking was if it's consensual, OK," he told the podcast on SiriusXM.